-Domain First Year Second Year Third Year Fourth+ Year Research Team Involvement Show initiative on research team; assist on team projects; be involved in at least one non-thesis project Show leadership on research team; assist on team projects; be involved in at least one non-thesis project Show initiative & leadership on research team in addition to undertaking prelim; be actively involved in at least one team project Show initiative and leadership by being the leader on at least one team research project in addition to dissertation Conference Presentations/ Submissions Identify conferences and appropriate projects/data sets relevant to area of study in preparation to submit abstracts Present as coauthor for at least one regional, national, or international conference Present as lead author at one national or international conference Present as lead author on two papers at national or international conference(s); two presentations at single conference is acceptable Publications Develop an abstract that could lead to a future peer reviewed manuscript or book chapter Submit one peer-reviewed manuscript or book chapter as coauthor (can be manuscript worked on during 1st year) Submit two new peer- reviewed manuscripts or book chapters as coauthor Submit one new peer-reviewed manuscript as lead author and a second new manuscript or book chapter as co-author Scope/Quality/ Programmatic Nature of Research Projects Identify and begin to conceptualize thesis project ideas Quality of thesis shows conceptual & methodological sophistication; Work beyond thesis consistent with programmatic scope of research Work beyond prelim consistent with programmatic scope of research and where appropriate, interdisciplinary collaborations Work beyond dissertation consistent with programmatic scope of research and where appropriate, interdisciplinary collaborations Grant and Award Activity Research appropriate funding mechanisms for internal and external grant submission; identify a mechanism to apply for (e.g., travel, GRDP) Identify external fellowship or grant mechanism & begin completing application as PI (e.g., NSF, NRSA, NDSEG, foundation) OR assist on another PI's submission & apply for travel or similar award (e.g., GRDP) Submit (or re-submit) one external fellowship/research application (e.g., NSF, NRSA, NDSEG, foundation) OR show significant activity on another PI's submission.
+Domain First Year Second Year Third Year Fourth+ Year Research Team Involvement Show initiative on research team; assist on team projects; be involved in at least one non-thesis project Show leadership on research team; assist on team projects; be involved in at least one non-thesis project Show initiative & leadership on research team in addition to undertaking prelim; be actively involved in at least one team project Show initiative and leadership by being the leader on at least one team research project in addition to dissertation Conference Submissions (Presentations, Posters, Panels, etc.) Identify conferences and appropriate projects/data sets relevant to area of study in preparation to submit abstracts Present as coauthor for at least one regional, national, or international conference Present as lead author at one national or international conference Present as lead author on two submissions at national or international conference(s); two presentations at single conference is acceptable Publications Develop an abstract that could lead to a future peer reviewed manuscript or book chapter Submit one peer-reviewed manuscript or book chapter as coauthor (can be manuscript worked on during 1st year) Submit two peer-reviewed manuscripts or book chapters as co-author (can be revisions or resubmissions of prior submitted manuscripts) Submit one new peer-reviewed manuscript as lead author and a second new manuscript or book chapter as co-author Scope/Quality/ Programmatic Nature of Research Projects Identify and begin to conceptualize thesis project ideas Quality of thesis shows conceptual & methodological sophistication; Work beyond thesis consistent with programmatic scope of research Work beyond prelim consistent with programmatic scope of research and where appropriate, interdisciplinary collaborations Work beyond dissertation consistent with programmatic scope of research and where appropriate, interdisciplinary collaborations Grant and Award Activity Research appropriate funding mechanisms for internal and external grant submission; identify a mechanism to apply for (e.g., travel, GPSS grant) Identify external fellowship or grant mechanism & begin completing application as PI (e.g., small grants, NSF, NRSA, NDSEG, foundation) OR assist on another PI's submission & apply for travel or similar award (e.g., GRDP) Submit (or re-submit) one external fellowship/research application (e.g., small grants, NSF, NRSA, NDSEG, foundation) OR show significant activity on another Pi's submission.
 Funding source should cover some aspect of tuition/stipend or research support, and be beyond travel or similar awards.
 If not funded, address reviewer comments and re-submit previous fellowship application or submit new fellowship application